-Resonance Health is also developing imaging tools for the quantification of liver fibrosis using MRI technology.
-A noninvasive alternative to a liver biopsy to assess the degree of liver fibrosis is a large unmet need.
+Resonance Health is continuing its development of tools for the quantification of liver fibrosis using MRI technology.
+A non-invasive alternative to a liver biopsy to assess the degree of liver fibrosis is a significant unmet need.
+Activities have focused on the following: